The Bankrate promise

 - Go over your budget.
 Write down how much you earn each month and how much you spend on bills, such as rent, utilities, groceries and minimum debt payments.

 - Find room for debt payments.
 Subtract your bills from your income to see what’s left over.
 Put this amount toward your debt each month.
-You can also put windfalls, such as tax refunds, toward your principal balances.
+You can also put windfalls toward your principal balances, such as tax refunds.

 - Prioritize the debts.
 Financial experts usually recommend using one of two methods: the snowball method or the avalanche method.
 With the snowball method, you pay off your smallest balance first, then move one by one to the largest.
 With the avalanche method, you can focus on paying off the balance with the highest interest rate first to save more money and work down from there.

-If you are on a hardship plan and still can’t pay your bills, call your creditors to see if they’ll extend your forbearance benefits.
+If you are on a hardship plan and still can’t pay your bills, call your creditors to see if they will extend your forbearance benefits.

 You can also consider getting professional financial help from a certified credit counselor.
-Once you schedule an appointment, the counselor can go over your budget and recommend solutions, such as a debt management plan.
+Once you schedule an appointment, the counselor can review your budget and recommend solutions, such as a debt management plan.

 The bottom line